Yitzhak Rabin: Assassination and aftermath

-On the evening of 4 November 1995 (12th of Heshvan on the Hebrew Calendar), Rabin was assassinated by Yigal Amir, a right-wing extremist who opposed the signing of the Oslo Accords.
+On the evening of 4 November 1995 (12th of Heshvan on the Hebrew calendar), Rabin was assassinated by Yigal Amir, a law student and right-wing extremist who opposed the signing of the Oslo Accords.
 Rabin had been attending a mass rally at the Kings of Israel Square (now Rabin Square) in Tel Aviv, held in support of the Oslo Accords.
 When the rally ended, Rabin walked down the city hall steps towards the open door of his car, at which point Amir fired three shots at Rabin with a semi-automatic pistol.
 Two shots hit Rabin, and the third lightly injured Yoram Rubin, one of Rabin's bodyguards.
 Rabin was taken to the nearby Ichilov Hospital, where he died on the operating table of blood loss and two punctured lungs.
 Amir was immediately seized by Rabin's bodyguards and police.
 He was later tried, found guilty, and sentenced to life imprisonment.
 After an emergency cabinet meeting, Israel's foreign minister, Shimon Peres, was appointed as acting Israeli prime minister.